Skip to content

 The first step is to combine the MEG and EEG data into a single SPM file.
 We will use the (weighted) averaged files for each modality.

-Press “Fuse” from the “Others” pulldown menu, and select the wmcdbespm8_SPM_CTF_MEG_example_faces1_3D.mat in the MEG directory and the wmaceMdspm8_faces_run1.mat in the EEG directory.
-This will create a new file called uwmcdbespm8_SPM_CTF_MEG_example_faces1_3D.mat in the new Fused directory.
+Select Preprocessing Fuse', and select thewmcdbspmeeg_SPM_CTF_MEG_example_faces1_3D.matin the MEG directory and thewmaceMdspmeeg_faces_run1.matin the EEG directory.
+This will create a new file calleduwmcdbspmeeg_SPM_CTF_MEG_example_faces1_3D.mat` in the MEG directory.
 Note that the two files need to have the same number of trials, conditions, samples, etc. Display the new file, and you will see the EEG and MEG data within their respective tabs.

 3D fused “imaging” reconstruction